"Squire" John Younkin (1791-1881) was born July 27, 1791 in Loudoun County, VA, the son of Rudolph "Ralph" and Elizabeth (Hockman) Younkin.

 They were the parents of Eva Frances Thompson, William H. Younkin and Edwin Lee Younkin.

 Grief blanketed the family when sons William (Dec.
 13, 1874) and Edwin (July 18, 1878) died in infancy.

-Further heartache returned when the 32-year-old Martha succumbed in Bearfield Township on April 9, 1880.
+Further heartache returned when the 32-year-old Martha tragically died in Bearfield Township on April 9, 1880.
+The Shelby County Democrat reported that she "was fatally burned by her clothing catching fire while she was boiling soap grease."
+The Richwood Gazette said that she "was so terribly burned that she died in a few hours."
 Her remains were lowered into eternal rest in the soil of Holcomb's Church Cemetery, also known as Fletcher Chapel, two miles northwest of Portersville.

 They lived in the 1920s in the Sayre community near Crooksville.
 In August 1926, and then again in June 1935, daughter Eva Thompson is known to have traveled from her home in the Iowa City area for extended visits.